dmarkant/psyc3111-learning-and-memory/README.md

 ## Course description

+Learning and memory underlie who we are as individuals, how we have been shaped by our experience, and what we are capable of achieving in the future.
+This course will provide an introduction to the main theories and subfields of the psychological science of learning and memory.

 - Why do you forget some information immediately, but other things you can remember throughout your entire life?
 - When do people learn from their mistakes?
 - How do you adapt to new and unfamiliar situations?
 - Can you learn to be a better learner?

-Learning and memory underlie who we are as individuals, how we have been shaped by our experience, and what we are capable of achieving in the future.
-This course will provide an introduction to the main theories and empirical foundations of the psychological science of learning and memory.

 ## Materials

 - [GMM]: Gluck, M. A., Mercado, E., and Myers, C. E. *Learning and Memory: From Brain to Behavior (3rd edition).* Worth Publishers.
-New York.
+New York. [link](https://www.macmillanlearning.com/Catalog/product/learningandmemory-thirdedition-gluck)

 - Other assigned readings will be posted on the course Canvas page.